 Several studies have suggested that non-native species can persist at a low population size for years and suddenly undergo a boom when conditions become favourable (Witte et al. 2010).
-In temperate systems, warming ocean temperatures affect the survival (Groner?), growth rates, reproductive output, and phenology of non-native taxa (Stachowicz et al. 2002, Saunders and Metaxas 2007, Valdizan et al. 2011, Lord 2017).
-In this analysis, we did not include the time required for taxa to undergo full development, although this is an idea for future work.
-However, such data are not only time-consuming to collect, but they may not be applicable to cold-water systems, given the common interplay between temperature and larval development (de Rivera et al. 2007).
-Warmer winter water temperatures have been linked to the earlier onset of recruitment and increased recruitment of non-native taxa We did not consider possible Although the ROMS we used have been shown to correctly estimate measured values of the Bering Sea (XXX), the complexity of modeling dynamic oceanographic processes inevitably requires using simplifying assumptions when building these models. interactions between temperature, salinity, and water chemistry, and these might be especially important in the context of climate change as melting sea ice in the north is expected??
+In temperate systems, warming ocean temperatures affect the survival (Groner?), growth rates, reproductive output, and phenology of non-native taxa (Stachowicz et al. 2002, Saunders and Metaxas 2007, Valdizan et al. 2011, Lord 2017). ((future climate change)) Warmer winter water temperatures have been linked to the earlier onset of recruitment and increased recruitment of non-native taxa We did not consider possible interactions between temperature, salinity, and water chemistry, and these might be especially important in the context of climate change as melting sea ice in the north is expected??
 To lower salinities, and ocean acidification is lowering pH and causing problems for calcareous??
 Organisms.

 The suitable temperature conditions of the southern Bering Sea are especially concerning considering the high vessel traffic in the region.
 The Bering Sea receives nearly 50% of all traffic in the Arctic region, and an additional 600 to 900 vessels are expected to navigate the Bering Sea by 2025 (Ellis and Brigham 2009).

-As the Arctic becomes an increasingly popular shortcut between the Pacific and Atlantic, the risk of non-native species introductions into the Bering Sea will likely increase.
 Future expansions of the Arctic for shipping and oil and gas exploration may lead to continued development of plans for establishing industrial scale port facilities in northern ports such as Nome, which currently receives little traffic.
 Our current models emphasize southeastern Alaska… home to largest U.S. fishery port….. and economic driver of Alaska… Situated at 53.9°N, this port is one of the most southerly ports in the Bering Sea, is ice-free year-round, and experiences relatively warm water temperatures compared to the rest of the Bering Sea.

 A study in the contiguous U.S. found that temperature and cargo shipping traffic explained 53% of the variation in non-native species richness in marinas (Lord et al. 2015).